 Section 162(m) of the Internal Revenue Code of 1986, as amended (the "Code") imposes an annual limit of \$1,000,000 on tax deductions that an employer may claim for compensation of certain executives.
-Section 162(m) of the Code provides exceptions to the deduction limitation, and it is the intent of the Compensation Committee to take advantage of such exceptions to the extent feasible and in the best interests of the Company.
+Section 162(m) of the Code provides exceptions to the deduction limitation for "performance-based" compensation, and it is the intent of the Compensation Committee to take advantage of such exceptions to the extent feasible and in the best interests of the Company.